Evaluating the Effectiveness of Range Riding at Reducing Conflicts Between Livestock and Native Carnivores Across the American West

 3. Does varied range rider activity influence the quality of foraging areas used by cattle?

-Cattle Chemical Data:
+Cattle Chemical and Physiological Data:

 Objective 2: As mentioned above, conflict reduction tools are often created and evaluated without the direct involvement of ranchers.
-This can result in tools being researched at inappropriate temporal or spatial scales, or testing within a limited scope that does not account for the diverse, complex, and sometimes limiting relationships between an operation’s social, ecological, and economic dynamics.
+This can result in tools being researched at inappropriate temporal or spatial scales, or tested within a limited scope that does not account for the diverse, complex, and sometimes limiting relationships between an operation’s social, ecological, and economic dynamics.
 In turn, this can result in tools or solutions that are not feasible to deploy or maintain, are cost prohibitive, or simply ineffective in certain contexts.
-The coproduction of our research questions and methods have ensured that our temporal and spatial scales are sufficiently diverse, but capturing qualitative data will be critical to ensuring our findings are representative of diverse producer needs and circumstances.
+The coproduction of our research questions and methods have ensured that our temporal and spatial scales are sufficiently diverse, but capturing qualitative data was critical to ensuring our findings are representative of diverse producer needs and circumstances.

 Research results and discussion: